 WordPress Hosting on SiteGround

-SiteGround offers three pricing plans for WordPress hosting.
+At this point of time SiteGround offers three pricing plans with 80% discount for manages WordPress hosting.

-Except StartUp plan, you can add multiple websites and install any applications like WordPress, Drupal or Joomla.
+Except StartUp plan, you can add multiple websites and install any applications like WordPress, Drupal or Joomla on other plans.

 Why to Use Subdirectory (Folder) for Additional WordPress Installations?